d2l-ai/d2l-en/chapter_introduction/index.md

 However, if you live in Pittsburgh, it might look more like $[3000, 4, 3, 10]$.
 Feature vectors like this are essential for most classic machine learning algorithms.
-We will continue to denote the feature vector correspond to any example $i$ as $\mathbf{x}_i$ and we can compactly refer to the full table containing all of the feature vectors as $X$.
+We will continue to denote the feature vector corresponding to any example $i$ as $\mathbf{x}_i$ and we can compactly refer to the full table containing all of the feature vectors as $X$.